OrionReed/orionreed.com/src/posts/qrtp.md

 The third variation I wanted to explore was _unidirectional_ transfer, getting data from one device to another as fast as possible without any backchannel.
 As seen with the previous approach, simply rotating round every chunk in a loop is not a scalable approach.
 The ideal case is some approach where we can continuously broadcast QR codes and not require that _specific_ QR codes are received.

 One might think of **Error Correcting Codes (ECCs)** which allow the message to be reconstructed from malformed bytes or packets.
-However in our case we have well-formed data but are _missing_ pieces of it.
+However, in our case we have well-formed data but are _missing_ pieces of it.
 What we need is an [erasure code](https://en.wikipedia.org/wiki/Erasure_code) which assumes bit _erasures_, rather than bit _errors_.

 **Errors:** You receive corrupted data (wrong bits) but don't know which bits are wrong <br/>
 **Erasures:** You know exactly which data is missing (dropped packets, missing chunks)